Skip to main content

 Use this to:

-• Optimize read performance by creating a checkpoint
+• Optimize read performance by compacting state

 • Force protocol upgrade on existing tables